 As a reference, I’ve measured a loop-back of the sound-card output back to the input to see how good its noise/distortion can get.
 I was very pleased to see the THD was as low as 0.0008% when operated at about -6dBFS and below it, quite similar to the results I’ve linked to a few lines ago.
 These are quite impressive number for most hobby use, and are more than good enough to measure distortion of most amplifiers.
 However, there are a few limitations to using a sound-card for audio measurements, even for hobby use.

 First would obviously be the limited input range.
 The full-scale input is typically in the range of a few 100’s of mV’s before distortion starts rising.
-Some sound card can extend this to a couple of Volts (RMS).
+Some sound card can extend this to a few Volts (RMS).
 However, you typically need quite a bit more than that to measure power amplifiers.
 Second is the absolute measurement issue, where you can be sure 0dB is indeed 1VRMS, and must therefore add a voltmeter in parallel to monitor the signal amplitude to make sure you have an accurate absolute reading if power measurement is of interest.
 There are ways of calibrating this, but it can be a PITA, especially if you accidentally moved the input attenuation position.
 Third is the limited DC input range, which might be problematic if you’d like to measure distortion of amplifiers at points other than the output, where significant DC component can be present, especially in valve amplifiers.
 There are obviously other limitation, but these are a few of the issues almost every hobbyist will come across at one point or another.